JR-1991/pyDataverse-generation-analysis/README.md

 ### [Speakeasy](https://www.speakeasyapi.dev)

-Below is a list of SDK that have been generated based on pyDataverse's OAI spec:
+Below is a list of SDKs that have been generated based on pyDataverse's OAI spec:

 - [Python](./speakeasy/python)
 - [Typescript](./speakeasy/typescript)